farhadGithub/MyNotes/DataScieneVM/DataScienceVM.md

-#Steps to create a Linux data science virtual machine (VM) on Microsoft Azure
+#Steps to create an Ubuntu Linux data science virtual machine (VM) on Microsoft Azure

 This pages provides the details for creating an Ubuntu VM on Microsoft Azure for data science and machine learning applications.
 In particular, this